jrandj/redhat/README.md

 1. Interrupt the boot process in order to gain access to a system

     * Press *e* at the GRUB2 menu and add "rd.break" in place of "ro crash".
+This boot option tells the boot sequence to stop while the system is still using initramfs so that we can access the emergency shell.

     * Press *Ctrl+x* to reboot.

-    * Run the following command to remount root with rw:
+    * Run the following command to remount the */sysroot* directory with rw privileges:
         ```shell
         mount -o remount,rw /sysroot
         ```
-    *  Run the following command to change the root directory:
+    *  Run the following command to change the root directory to */sysroot*:
         ```shell
         chroot /sysroot
         ```
-    *  Run *passwd* command to change the password.
+    *  Run *passwd* command to change the root password.

     *  Run the following commands to create an empty, hidden file to instruct the system to perform SELinux relabeling after the next boot:
         ```shell